Wound licking: In humans

-Risks

 There are potential health hazards in wound licking due to infection risk, especially in immunocompromised patients.
 Human saliva contains a wide variety of bacteria that are harmless in the mouth, but that may cause significant infection if introduced into a wound.
 A notable case was a diabetic man who licked his bleeding thumb following a minor bicycle accident, and subsequently had to have the thumb amputated after it became infected with Eikenella corrodens from his saliva.

 Licking of people's wounds by animals

 History and legend

 Dog saliva has been said by many cultures to have curative powers in people.
 "Langue de chien, langue de médecin" is a French saying meaning "A dog's tongue is a doctor's tongue", and a Latin quote that "Lingua canis dum lingit vulnus curat" or "A dog's saliva can heal your wound" appears in a thirteenth-century manuscript.
 In Ancient Greece, dogs at the shrine of Aesculapius were trained to lick patients, and snake saliva was also applied to wounds.
 Saint Roch in the Middle Ages was said to have been cured of a plague of sores by licking from his dog.
 The Assyrian Queen Semiramis is supposed to have attempted to resurrect the slain Armenian king Ara the Beautiful by having the dog god Aralez lick his wounds.
 In the Scottish Highlands in the nineteenth century, dog saliva was believed to be effective for treating wounds and sores.
 In the Gospel of Luke (16:19-31), Lazarus the Beggar's sores are licked by dogs, although no curative effects are reported by the Evangelist.